espressif/esp-eth-drivers/ksz8863/README.md

 ### Port Mode Known Limitations

 - To keep the ports separated and due to a fact that there is no option to generally configure multicast forwarding in KSZ8863, **Multicast traffic is not forwarded to Host port** by default.
 Workaround: either configure KSZ8863 to promiscuous mode via ``esp_eth_ioctl`` or add a record to static MAC table with that multicast address forwarded to P3.
-- The first Static MAC table entry (indx.
+- The first Static MAC table entry (index.
 0) is not allowed to be modified in this mode using ``esp_eth_ioctl`` since it is used internally by the driver.

 ## KSZ8863 Configuration & Control interface

 KSZ8863 can be managed via either I2C or SPI bus.
 SMI is not supported.

 SMI used in KSZ8863 is a non-standard implementation of IEEE 802.3 MII management interface (MIIM).
 The core differences are the unusual addressing method used to get access to the full set of KSZ8863's registers and opcode numbering (MIIM sends opcode `0b10` to read and `0b01` to write, SMI expects `0b00` for both).
 It is impossible for ESP32 to produce opcode `0b00` by design, since it follows IEEE 802.3 MII management interface specification.